-Changes in legal requirements and governmental policies concerning zoning, land use, the environment, and other areas of the law, and litigation relating to these matters, affect our businesses.
+Changes in legal requirements and governmental policies concerning zoning, land use, the environment, health and safety and other areas of the law, as well as litigation relating to these matters, affect our businesses.
 Our operations expose us to the risk of material environmental liabilities.

-Many federal, state and local laws and regulations relating to zoning, land use, the environment, health, safety and other regulatory matters govern our operations.
-We take great pride in our operations and try to remain in strict compliance at all times with all applicable laws and regulations.
-Despite our extensive compliance efforts, risk of liabilities, particularly environmental liabilities, is inherent in the operation of our businesses, as it is with our competitors.
-We cannot assume that these liabilities will not negatively affect us in the future.
+Many federal, state and local laws and regulations relating to zoning, land use, air emissions (including greenhouse gases ("GHG")) and water discharges, waste management, noise and dust control, reclamation and other environmental, health and safety matters govern our operations.
+Some of our operations require permits, which may impose additional operating standards, and are subject to modification renewal and revocation.
+Despite our extensive efforts to remain in strict compliance at all times with all applicable laws and regulations, the risk of liabilities, particularly environmental liabilities, is inherent in the operation of our businesses.
+These potential liabilities could result in material costs, including for fines or personal injury or damages claims, which could have an adverse impact on our operations and profitability.

-We are also subject to future events, including changes in existing laws or regulations or enforcement policies, or further investigation or evaluation of the potential health hazards of some of our products or business activities, which may result in additional compliance and other costs.
-We could be forced to invest in preventive or remedial action, like pollution control facilities, which could be substantial.
+Future events, including changes in existing laws or regulations or enforcement policies, or further investigation or evaluation of the potential health hazards of some of our products or business activities may result in additional or unanticipated compliance and other costs.
+We could be required to invest in preventive or remedial action, like pollution control facilities, which could be substantial or which could result in restrictions on our operations or delays in obtaining required permits or other approvals.

-Our operations are subject to manufacturing, operating, and handling risks associated with the products we produce and the products we use in our operations, including the related storage and transportation of raw materials, products, hazardous substances, and wastes.
-We are exposed to hazards including storage tank leaks, explosions, discharges or releases of hazardous substances, exposure to dust, and the operation of mobile equipment and manufacturing machinery.
+Our operations are subject to manufacturing, operating and handling risks associated with the products we produce and the products we use in our operations, including the related storage and transportation of raw materials, products, hazardous substances and wastes.
+We are exposed to hazards including storage tank leaks, explosions, discharges or releases of hazardous substances, exposure to dust and the operation of mobile equipment and manufacturing machinery.